Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Get them back in the kitchen.

-Stay out of the EU.
+Leave the EU, stay out of the EU.

-Yeah, he's anti-EU, he's anti-women.
+Yeah, he's anti-EU.

 Yeah.

-He's a lot more based than we gave him credit for.
+We're memeing ourselves into actually supporting he's a lot more base than we gave him credit for.

-All of shockingly, all of the Muslim men in the party aren't going to be happy with the women holding on to the money for them.
+Shockingly, all of the Muslim men in the party aren't going to be happy with the women holding on to the money for them.

-So I looked into MOU operations LTD.
+So I looked into MOU Operations LTD.

 Again, people picked up on this.

-This is this is a great name, amazing branding.
+This is a great name, amazing branding.

 We need to make this a thing.